divital-coder/social_presence/URGENT.md

+[14th April 2025]
+1 : Produce a Project related to EEG and apply for IIT delhi internship.
+2 : Start with SciMLOperators.jl development and ramp up quickly.
+3 : Provide an abstract for the HepMC3-dev.jl package to Graeme.
+4 : Open PR for ITKIOWrapper, to wrap functions for nifti export and test MedEye on windows.
+5 : Start DeepML, Teregras, Corenll applied machine learning courses.
+6 : Learn how to run experiments locally using docker and follow elliot advice from tweet.
+7 : Modify your notion site and update it regularly.

 [Share your work on X, CohereforAi Discord, Youtube, linkedin, OSsci slack, Imaging.sc forum, Parsl Slack]

 1 : Chan Zuckerberg Intiaitive Fall cryo Et Machine Learning Competition [ELAPSED]